 MEET FATHER CHRISTMAS AT THE ROYAL BC MUSEUM

-My family loves meeting Santa multiple times each holiday season.
-We visit him at Christmas events at department stores and wave to him in parades.
+My family loves meeting Santa multiple times each Christmas season.
+We visit him at Christmas events and other holiday activities at department stores and wave to him in parades.

 But this was our first time meeting Father Christmas!